franklemuchahary/learning_scala/README.md

 # Learning Scala
-Scripts and Notebooks for covering the basics of Scala Programming
+- Scripts and Notebooks for covering the basics of Scala Programming
+- Also covers basics of functional programming in Scala